Shuai-Lu/ShuaiLu--On-Thermal-Dynamics-Embedded-Static-Voltage-Stability-Margin/README.md

-# Thermal Inertia Embedded Voltage Stability Margin
+# On Thermal Inertia Embedded Static Voltage Stability Margin
-This repository provides the codes and data for the research "On Thermal Dynamics Embedded Voltage Stability Margin".
+This repository provides the codes and data for the research "On Thermal Dynamics Embedded Static Voltage Stability Margin".
+Please go to https://ieeexplore.ieee.org/document/10048558 for the paper.